Awesome-Technologies/element-web/README.md

 ## TI-M

-The TI-Messenger flavor is using the fhir-js-sdk to communicate with the FHIR VZD.
+The TI-Messenger flavor is using the fhir-js-sdk (through the tim-js-sdk) to communicate with the FHIR VZD.
-The fhir-js-sdk is added as a git submodule.
+The tim-js-sdk is added as a git submodule.
 After the first cloning of the element-web repository you have to initialize the submodule:

 ```
 git submodule init